pgroonga/pgroonga.github.io/support/index.md

 ClearCode has strengths in making improvement proposal to extend Groonga's features and developing new features to support system improvement.

-For further info, please check the [service introduction page](https://www.clear-code.com/services/groonga.html).
+For further information, please check the [service introduction page](https://www.clear-code.com/services/groonga.html).
 The page is in Japanese, please use your browser translation or similar services.
 You can contact in either English or Japanese.

  - ["ClearCode logo"](https://github.com/clear-code/resources) by [ClearCode Inc.](https://www.clear-code.com), used under [CC BY-SA](https://creativecommons.org/licenses/by-sa/4.0/).